blue-nebula/website/content/_index.md

 template = "blog"
 +++

-Blue Nebula is a fast-paced shooter with a unique parkour system.
+Blue Nebula is a fast-paced shooter featuring a unique parkour system.
 It is a fork of Red Eclipse and is free software.

 ### Download the game